Related: Get a Colorado Registered Agent

 When applying for authority to do business in Colorado, you must appoint and maintain a Colorado Registered Agent at all times and include your agent’s information on the application for registration for your foreign entity.
 (We can provide this service for just $99 per year.)

-Next, an application must be submitted along with a fee of $100 for both LLCs and corporations.
+Next, an application for your Colorado Certificate of Authority must be submitted along with a fee of $100 for both LLCs and corporations.
 Foreign LLCs and corporations are typically not required to provide any documentation from their home state to Colorado during this process.

-Harvard Business Services can assist with your application so you don’t have to deal with the Colorado Secretary of State directly.
+Harvard Business Services can assist with your application for a Statement of Foreign Entity Authority so you don’t have to deal with the Colorado Secretary of State directly.
 We do charge our own fee for this service, in addition to the state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Contact us for an exact quote.

-If you plan to do business in the state of Colorado, but your company was not formed in Colorado, you will often need to obtain Foreign Qualification.
+If you plan to do business in the state of Colorado, but your company was formed outside of the state, you will often need to obtain Colorado Foreign Qualification.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.